Seneca Village: Razing

 All of the inhabitants of the village were evicted by 1857, and all of the properties within Central Park were razed.
 The only institution from Seneca Village to survive was All Angels' Church, which relocated a couple of blocks away, albeit with an entirely new congregation except for one person.
 There are few records of where residents went after their eviction, as the community was entirely destroyed.
-In the 20th century, no one had been identified as a descendant of a Seneca Village resident, although subsequent genealogy proved more fruitful.
+In the 20th century, no one had been identified as a descendant of a Seneca Village resident.
+A later call for descendants found the lineage of first land purchaser Andrew Williams, who has been the namesake for successive generations of his family until the present day, as documented by family genealogist Ariel Williams.

 Elsewhere in Central Park, the impact of eviction was less intense.
 Some residents, such as foundry owner Edward Snowden, simply relocated elsewhere.
 Squatters and hog farmers were the most affected by Central Park's construction, as they were never compensated for their evictions.

-Seneca Village's absence was felt during the 1863 New York City draft riots, when it could not provide the refuge it did in 1834; instead, some fled to Weeksville, Brooklyn.

 Some traces of Seneca Village persisted in later years.
 As workers were uprooting trees at the corner of 85th Street and Central Park West in 1871, they came upon two coffins, both containing Black people from Seneca Village.
 A half-century later, a gardener named Gilhooley inadvertently found a graveyard from Seneca Village while turning soil at the same site, subsequently called "Gilhooley's Burial Plot" after him.

 Rediscovery

 The settlement was largely forgotten for more than a century after its demolition.
 It came to the attention of Peter Salwen in the late 1970s, who noted a discrepancy in city maps of the village's impressive architecture that belied its negative reputation, and he included it in his 1989 Upper West Side Story.
 Public interest in Seneca Village was invigorated after the publication of Roy Rosenzweig and Elizabeth Blackmar's 1992 book The Park and the People: A History of Central Park, which described the community extensively.

-A 1997 New-York Historical Society exhibition brought together a non-profit initiative that has since supported historical research and archaeological excavations into the 21st century.

-A call for descendants found the lineage of first land purchaser Andrew Williams, who has been the namesake for successive generations of his family until the present day, as documented by family genealogist Ariel Williams.
+Seneca Village was also the subject of a 1997 New-York Historical Society exhibition.
 The historical example of Seneca Village has been cited in the context of racialized community displacement and more recent urban renewal initiatives.